 How can I schedule, change, or cancel an appointment?

-The easiest way to schedule an appointment or manage existing appointments is through the “Schedule” page on my website which uses Genbook, a convenient online scheduling program.
-And there’s a great “Last Minute Bookings” feature which allows you to pay now and save 20% on appointments up to 72 hours out.
+The easiest way to schedule an appointment or manage existing appointments is through the “Schedule” page on my website which uses a convenient online scheduling program.

 Can I bring a supplement or nutritional product and get your opinion on the product, the company, and/or whether or not it would be a good supplement for me?

-I just do not know all of that information about other companies and their products.
+I just don’t know all of that information about other companies and their products.
 As part of my commitment to you and the environment, I am very selective about the products and companies I use or recommend.

 Can you – either through reflexology or nutritional supplements or diet – help me with my particular disease, condition, or mental health issue?